2089194/M30221-23-Virtual-Pet-Referral-/README.md

 # Virtual Pet

-This is a virtual pet application that allows users to interact with a virtual pet and keep it alive.
+This is an application that allows users to interact with a virtual pet and keep it alive.

 ## Description